 Probable Dementia In the estrogen-alone Women's Health Initiative Memory Study (WHIMS), an ancillary study of WHI, a population of 2,947 hysterectomized women 65 to 79 years of age was randomized to daily CE (0.625 mg) or placebo.

 In the WHIMS estrogen-alone ancillary study, after an average follow-up of 5.2 years, 28 women in the estrogen-alone group and 19 women in the placebo group were diagnosed with probable dementia.
-The relative risk of probable dementia for CE-alone versus placebo was 1.49 (95 percent ncl 0.483-2.66).
-The absolute risk of probable dementia for CE-alone versus placebo was 37 versus 25 cases per 10,000 women-years (see Use in Specific Populations (8.3), and Clinical Studies (14.3) in full prescribing information).
-In the WHIMS estrogen plus progestin ancillary study a population of 4.532 postempnayusal women 65 to 70.
+The relative risk of probable dementia for CE-alone versus placebo was 1.49 (95 percent not 0.83-2.66).
+The absoluter isk of probable dementia for CE-alone versus placebo was 37 versus 25 cases per 10,000 women-years [see Use in Specific Populations (8.3), and Clinical Studies (14.3) in full prescribing information].
 In the WHIMS estrogen plus progestin ancillary study, a population of 4,532 postmenopausal women 65 to 79 years of age was randomized to daily CE (0.625 mg) plus MPA (2.5 mg) or placebo.